 He was only 5ft 4ins tall and a round arm bowler of great accuracy.
 He began life as a bricklayer and came to Brighton to take charge of a brickfield.

-Fred first played for Sussex in 1825 and is believed to have introduced round arm bowling to the game, possibly due to an injury to his arm which made underarm bowling difficult.
-How many wickets he took is difficult to gauge as catches and stumping were not then registered to the bowler.
+William first played for Sussex in 1825 and is believed to have introduced round arm bowling to the game, possibly due to an injury to his arm which made underarm bowling difficult.
+How many wickets he took is difficult to gauge as catches and stumpings were not then registered to the bowler.
 In 1826 we know he took 16 wickets for Sussex against a Surrey and Hampshire team and twelve years later he took 14 wickets against England.
 He is believed to have bowled 60 balls to Fuller Pilch without a run being scored and to have bowled him with the 61st.
-What is certain is that the 49 wickets credited to him in Sussex records are far fewer than those he actually took.
+What is certain is that the 474 wickets credited to him in Sussex records are far fewer than those he actually took, as there were additional wickets where the bowler’s name was not recorded.

-In 1837 Fred became licensee of the Royal Sovereign Inn in Preston Street and then owner of the Temple Fields cricket ground, in what is now Montpelier Crescent, where he liked to bowl to members with a long stop, often someone like John Wisden.
+In 1837 William became lessee of the Royal Sovereign Inn in Preston Street and the Temple Fields cricket ground, in what is now Montpelier Crescent, where he liked to bowl to members with a long stop, often someone like John Wisden.
 In 1844 he became embroiled in a dispute over leases and moved to London where he joined MCC as a bowler

 John and Frederick